banujan59/VirtualWebcam/README.md

 2. Flip image
     - You can flip the image horizontally or vertically to see things from a different perspective...

+3. AR Filters
+    - Choose a custom background to apply.
+You have the option to choose any image and/or to blur your background.

 ## Possible features in the future
 1. Upscaling camera quality
     - Allow users to go above the resolution supported natively by their webcam.

-2. AR Filters
-    - Allow users to enjoy AR filters.
-Ideas : background effects, face detection, etc.

-3. Fisheye correction
+2. Fisheye correction
     - If your webcam suffers from a fisheye correction, you will be able to correct it and display the undistorted image in your virtual webcam.